kyle2burt/recipes/README.md

 Bang Bang Shrimp Tacos: https://www.allrecipes.com/bang-bang-shrimp-tacos-recipe-11734357

 I have now completed this project and have achieved my goal of practicing using HTML, git, and github.
 For now I will move on and hopefully come back to add css styling in the future.

+Added styles to the page using css as a way to practice what I have learned so far.